reproducible-reporting/stepup-reprep/docs/tutorials/before_you_begin.md

 - Similarly, another always-on conda environment (activated in your shell profile) may not work well when micromamba is used for the publication.

-- Using pip for the publication, on top of your default conda can work well.
+- Using pip for the publication on top of your default conda can work well.
   (Needs more testing.)